 Filmmaker Julia Huffman travels to Minnesota and into wolf country to pursue the deep intrinsic value of brother wolf and our forgotten promise to him.
 Questioning the rationale of wolf hunts, the film Stars captivating testimony from world renown environmentalist and National Geographic photographer, Jim Brandenburg, someone who has studied and been on the ground with wolves for 45 years—longer than anyone in history—as well as a Medicine Man, Chi Ma’iingan (known as Big Wolf) from Red Lake Nation, and wolf scientist John Vucetich.

-4 Replies to ““Medicine of the Wolf” World Premiere: Interview with Film Director, Julia Huffman”
+4 responses to ““Medicine of the Wolf” World Premiere: Interview with Film Director, Julia Huffman”